olc-digital/amanda-brookfield/src/pages/blog/2013-05-10-one-great-virtual-leap-forward.md

   - newsletters
 ---

-I have decided that the British seasons are like one of those fairground Big Dipper rides....tantalisingly sluggish to the top of a steep climb (that's winter), then whizzing down the slope on the other side (that's May-Oct) at a hundred times the speed.
+I have decided that the British seasons are like one of those fairground Big Dipper rides... antalisingly sluggish to the top of a steep climb (that's winter), then whizzing down the slope on the other side (that's May-Oct) at a hundred times the speed.
 We are in that whizzing bit now and I want it to slow down.
 I don't know where April went.
 It passed in a blink.
 I got drunk on all that sunshine.
 I did things like GARDENING.
 (I never garden).
 I also, finally, mustered the confidence (the sun has multifarious beneficial effects) to acquire my first IPHONE.
 It is the very latest model, sleek and white and I know it is just a question of time before I sit on it or drop it.
 Until then, it has produced several radical changes to my humdrum life.
 Namely:

 1. I get glances of respect from my twentysomething sons, wondering if I might not be a Lost Cause after all.